 There was a time when schooners laden with huon pine left the river through the Heads, and when steamships, not much bigger than the Arcadia II, came up the river and discharged their cargoes at Corinna and the nearby Donaldson’s Landing.

-We also offer a shorter Pieman River Cruise on another vessel called “Sweetwater”.
+e also offer a shorter Pieman River Cruise on another vessel called Sweetwater.
 The journey, in a smaller craft than the Arcadia, has the advantage of accessing the Savage River, where the wreck of the SS Croydon can be clearly seen at low tide, and of mooring at the board walk to Lover’s Falls – one of the signature experiences at Corinna.
-The return cruise on the Sweetwater takes in Hell’s Gates and the wedge tailed eagle’s nest on the Pieman, Lover’s Falls and the Savage River, at which point some guests often choose to walk back to Corinna along the Savage River walk.
-The Sweetwater experience is $50 for adults and $25 for children.

 The coastal transect on the wild west coast between Granville Harbour and Pieman Head presents a pristine coastal system seen by very few people in the world.